Dekr0/dekr0.github.io/ece202/lecture4/lecture4.md

 - not a valid loop because 2 has been visited twice

-- # of branches = 7
+- number of branches = 7

 **Remark**:

-- # of branches and # of nodes in a circuit are constants
+- number of branches and # of nodes in a circuit are constants

 ### Kirchoff's Current Law (KCL)